 Focus on Mobile-Friendly and Fast Pages

-One of Google’s new metrics is the mobile site rating, which started interfering with your general rankings in computers.
+One of Google’s new metrics is the mobile site rating, which started interfering with general rankings in computers.
 Thus, as a part of your digital marketing efforts, you must pay attention to mobile optimization to keep your site as mobile-friendly as possible.
 If you need help with that, check this guide about 7 tips for mobile website optimization.

 To increase your page speed, remove all unnecessary elements from your page, such as huge background images.
 Plugins and addons that don’t contribute should be removed too.